MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 [!INCLUDE [temp](../../_shared/version-tfs-all-versions.md)]

-You can remove work items added to your backlog or task board that aren't relevant anymore.
+You can remove work items added to your backlog or taskboard that aren't relevant anymore.
 Simply change the State to Remove, or delete the work item.
 You can perform  operations on individual work items or bulk modify several work items.

 > [!TIP]
 You can't change the work item type for an existing work item, but you can [copy the work item and specify a new type](copy-clone-work-items.md#copy-clone).
 Also, if you have several work items with type changes you want to make, you can [export them using Excel](office/bulk-add-modify-work-items-excel.md), and then re-add them as a new type.